-The auto manufacturing concern, at one time among the most substantial independents in the UK, was formed in the Yorkshire industrial city Bradford in 1901, by the brothers Benjamin and William Jowett, working with another partner named Arthur Lamb.
+At one time among the most substantial independents in the UK car industry, the Jowett Car company was formed in the Yorkshire industrial city Bradford in 1901, by the brothers Benjamin and William Jowett, working with another partner named Arthur Lamb.

 Jowetts, as they became known, were among the earliest pioneers of car manufacturing in Britain, focusing on the production of compact and affordable cars and small vans.

 After almost two decades of consolidation and planned expansion, in 1919 Jowetts had grown enough to be able to move to a more spacious plant, the Springfield Works site in the town of Idle just outside Bradford in 1919.